maven2306/vaccination-bayesian-project/README.md

 ## How to View

-To view the full project report, including all tables and plots, open the `project.html` file in any modern web browser.
+To view the full project report, including all tables and plots, open the `project.html` file or run the `project.rmd` file.

 ## R Libraries Used